julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - **.NET Web API** for business logic, APIs, validation, risk scoring, data access, and tests
 - **Angular** for the frontend dashboard and user workflows
-- **Copilot-assisted development concepts** including instructions, prompts, skills, agents, MCPs, and hooks
+- **GitHub Copilot-assisted development concepts** including instructions, prompts, skills, agents, MCPs, and hooks
 - **Task-based submissions** through the approved submission form after each milestone

-By the end, each team should have a working application that demonstrates software design, implementation, testing, quality gates, and responsible Copilot-assisted development.
+By the end, each team should have a working application that demonstrates software design, implementation, testing, quality gates, and responsible GitHub Copilot-assisted development.

 ---